northox/qubes-doc/configuration/managing-vm-kernel.md

 By default VM uses kernel provided by dom0.
 This means that:
 1. You can select kernel version in VM settings
 2. You can modify kernel options in VM settings
-3. You can **not** modify any of above from inside of VM
+3. You can **not** modify any of the above from inside of VM
-4. Installing additional kernel modules in cumbersome
+4. Installing additional kernel modules is cumbersome

 To select which kernel given VM will use, you can use either Qubes Manager (VM settings, advanced tab), or `qvm-prefs` tool: